µOS++ IIIe Reference 7.0.0

-The third edition of µOS++, a POSIX inspired open source system, written in C++.
+The third edition of µOS++, a POSIX inspired open source framework, written in C++

 Standard std namespace.
 More...